channiemills/cfc/README.md

 Script used to navigate to wodify and generate performance reports.

 #### TODO
-- Replace sleep steps with a more robust wait method
+- Replace sleep steps in elements.py with a more robust wait method
 - Write out sample executions.
 Consider workflow options

 ## utilities.py: File manipulation